Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 ### Remove an attribute from the set

 Remove an attribute from an attribute set to limit the specifications.
-Inherited attributes or mapped attributes cannot be removed from an attributes set.
+Inherited attributes or mapped attributes cannot be removed from an attribute set.

 #### Prerequisites